 Moreover, the co-inventor of insulin, Dr. Frederick Banting on June 3, 1934, was knighted for this medical discovery.

 The picture below is actually among the first prototypes of an insulin pump.
 This was an insulin pump in the late 60s.
-The insulin pump had giant backpack and tubing inserted, and it was similar to an IV.
+The insulin pump had a giant backpack and tubing inserted, and it was similar to an IV.

 Furthermore, home glucose testing units were made available during the 60s.